GregKaighin/html-css-practice-website/README.md

 https://github.com/GregKaighin/piano-lessons-with-greg-kaighin-2.0-msp1-code-institute

-I decided to start the project again in this new repository upon realising that it was going to be much easier to achieve a responsive layout using Bootstrap.
+I decided to start the project again in a new repository upon realising that it was going to be much easier to achieve a responsive layout using Bootstrap.

 This design of this website is in part based on the Love Running website featured in Code Institute's Full Stack Developer programme.